joshunwin/joshunwin.github.io/_posts/2018-12-01-going-green.md

 **- I do washes at lower temperatures.** Heating up water is most energy intensive part of a washing machines process, and switching to cold washes where possible can reduce energy use by up-to around 70%.

-**I turn lights off.** It's an obvious one, but I was terrible at this as a kid.
+**- I turn lights off.** It's an obvious one, but I was terrible at this as a kid.
 Even with energy efficient bulbs, no light is better when no one is in the room.
 Consider timers or smart plugs if it will help.

-**I use an electric blanket.** Something like [this](https://www.argos.co.uk/product/4500324).
+**- I use an electric blanket.** Something like [this](https://www.argos.co.uk/product/4500324).
 These things use next to no electricity (yes, even far less than boiling a kettle for a hot water bottle) and warm your bed up nicely.
 Using one of these for an hour a night could make you more comfortable reducing your central heating.

-**I rarely print stuff.** Nowadays there is very little need to print a physical copy of most things.
+**- I rarely print stuff.** Nowadays there is very little need to print a physical copy of most things.
 Boarding passes for plane?
 I use the app.
 Manuals?
 I read them on my phone/computer.

 **I say no to paper bills and correspondence.** If paper bills and other letters can be avoided, I do.
 They're not needed, waste paper and require delivering.

-**I live by "buy cheap, buy twice"** More of a practical/financial piece of advise, but one that leads to environmental benefits too.
+**- I live by "buy cheap, buy twice"** More of a practical/financial piece of advise, but one that leads to environmental benefits too.
 When it comes to buying something for long-term, I believe it's better to spend more on better quality products that last rather than cheap ones that'll you'll replace again far sooner.

 **- I use soap!** Sounds simple because it is.
 I primarily use soap to wash myself.
 No plastic packaging, and lighter to transport than liquids.
 I still use a small amount of shower gel to freshen up, but each bottle lasts far longer this way.